bazaarvoice/response-demo/README.md

 ## Application Limitations

-* **This implementation only supports one client at a time**

-   Since API passkeys are client-specific and this application reads API passkeys from configuration files - [server-config.json](server/server-config.json) and [config.js](client/src/utils/config.js), so it can only handle a single client at a time.
-In order to support multiple clients, you could store their API passkeys in your database and dynamically query your database for the current client's passkeys, use them to access Bazaarvoice APIs.
+* **The application cannot maintain proper user sessions**

+  The express server currently uses just short-lived cookies for storing OAuth2 tokens.
+In a production application, you should maintain user sessions using cookies and session storage.

 * **Current implementation demonstrates only a single Client Response API endpoint**

    By displaying all client responses for a review on the ReviewPage, only 1 Client Response API endpoint is being demonstrated.
 Your application could use the Client Response API in more sophisticated ways.

-* **Current server implementation uses a global variable to keep track of OAuth2 tokens**
+* **Current server implementation does not explicitly handle error responses from API**

-   Server currently uses a global state variable - `data` for storing OAuth2 authentication tokens.
-Due to this, multiple users cannot use the application during a single deployment.
-You should maintain user sessions using cookies and session storage for storing these tokens.
-* **Current server implementation does not explicitly handle error responses from API** All of the Bazaarvoice APIs send different error responses for invalid calls and a production application should handle and display them properly to the end user.
+  All of the Bazaarvoice APIs send different error responses for invalid calls and a production application should handle and display them properly to the end user.
 Currently, this application assumes all calls to be valid and doesn't do explicit error handling.

 ## License